 - Additionally, the property must be expected to last longer than the tax year for which depreciation is claimed.

-- Individuals or entities that own a rental property and are generating rental income from it are eligible to claim depreciation on the property.
+- Individuals or entities that own a rental property and generate rental income from it are eligible to claim depreciation.

 - Moreover, Individuals, Partnerships, Limited Liability Companies (LLCs), and S & C corporations can claim this return.